 The value of a dependable profit base

-A physical store often provides just this quality of operations.
+A physical business often provides just this quality of operations.
 A “bottom line” is established, and from there developments can occur.
 When you’ve got one base ironed out, then you can focus on establishing a secondary base, and once the secondary base is established, you can make a tertiary one effective, etc.